Understanding Tax Evasion vs Tax Avoidance in the UK

 Beware of Ethical Fading!

-You might be surprised to hear that not every hardened criminal started out that way, quite often they made a mistake, didn’t fix it, and then realised that no one noticed.
-It can sometimes be very easy to get away with the little crimes and then progress to the bigger ones, business owners need to have strong ethical awareness.
+You might be surprised to hear that not every hardened criminal started out that way, most of them made a mistake, didn’t fix it and then realised no one noticed.
+It can be very easy to get away with the little crimes and then move on to the bigger ones, business owners need to have strong ethical awareness.

-Quite often you won’t realise how much trouble you’re in until it’s too late, but even then you always have the opportunity to come clean and make a deal with the authorities, an early voluntary disclosure gives you a lot of reputational credit in the UK.
+You won’t always know how much trouble you’re in until it’s too late but even then you always have the chance to come clean and make a deal with the authorities, an early voluntary disclosure gets you a lot of brownie points in the UK.

 Need Some More Advice?